 With the goal of mixing classic history and present-day residential design, 12 houses will be either built or renovated within a 1.5 acre site of Beauregard Town known as House on the Hill.
 Susan Turner and Scott Purdin have acquired the property to complete this development bordered by America Street, Napoleon Street, St. Joseph Street, and Louisiana Avenue.
 The development will offer a mix of two bedrooms, three bedrooms, and studios.
-Plans also include a community greenhouse and kitchen with gardening space available to each resident.
+The construciton of a community greenhouse and kitchen with gardening space is underway and will be available to each resident.